 - Outlaw employer deeds of employment and workplace contracts – replacing with minimum new standard Employment Engagement – specifying the respective roles, duties, rights and obligations of employers and employees for any working engagement in Australia

-- New employer accreditation training for all employers and their management and human resources staff to raise the standard of employer knowledge, behaviour in Australia.
+- National accreditation training funding for all employers and their management and human resources staff to raise the standard of workplace skills and qualifications throughout Australia.